Why now is the time to visit Tahiti and the islands of French Polynesia

 There are of course so many more properties and places, exclusives and experiences that we can curate in Tahiti and the islands of French Polynesia; and our personalised luxury travel itineraries will ensure that you see beyond the highlights to experience true local insights and the very best that the region has to offer.

-Now is the perfect time to enjoy clear blue skies, warm sunny days and wonderful wildlife encounters in Tahiti and the Islands of the French Polynesia.
 Honeymoon or milestone celebration, family vacation or UltraLuxe escape: what better way to reset, rejuvenate and revive.
-Contact us to start planning: firstname.lastname@example.org
+Contact us to start planning: email@example.com

 From 15 July 2020, Tahiti and the Islands of French Polynesia will welcome international visitors again.